act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Inapplicable Example 2

-Links with different accessible names:
+These links have different accessible names.

 ```html
 <a href="/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/about/contact.html"